arodik/makestuff.js/README.md

 MyFirstTestComponent.controller = MyFirstTestComponent;
 MyFirstTestComponent.template = template;
 ```
-- Vòlia!
+- Voilà!
 Now you don't have to write all this boring shit manually!

 ## How it works?
 TBD